Huriphoonado/Software-Engineering-Foundations/Presentation-1/Intro-To-Cordova.md

 Cordova ships with a small set of APIs which which may be found in the [Cordova API Reference Guide](http://cordova.apache.org/docs/en/5.0.0/cordova_plugins_pluginapis.md.html#Plugin%20APIs).
 Third-party plug-ins may be searched through on [NPM](https://www.npmjs.com/search?q=ecosystem%3Acordova).

 Installing first-party plugins may be done with the ```phonegap plugin add ``` command or alternatively the ```cordova plugin add``` command.
 For example, say you want your app to be able to take pictures via the device's camera.
-You would navigate to your PhoneGap project directory and run the following commands to add the plugin and check to make sure it has been added:.
+You would navigate to your PhoneGap project directory and run the following commands to add the plugin and check to make sure it has been added.
 (The Whitelist plug-in controls which URLs the WebView itself can be navigated to.)

 ```
 $ phonegap plugin add cordova-plugin-camera